 Lewiston is a medium-sized city located in the state of Idaho.
 With a population of 32,544 people and eight constituent neighborhoods, Lewiston is the ninth largest community in Idaho.

-Lewiston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lewiston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lewiston are a mix of both white- and blue-collar jobs.
 Overall, Lewiston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lewiston who work in office and administrative support (15.51%), sales jobs (10.45%), and management occupations (8.43%).

 Compared to the rest of the country, citizens of Lewiston spend much less time in their cars: on average, their commute to work is only 15.85 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.